 A trial date has been set for January 22, 2018 for the Arkansas bellwether trial against Syngenta.
 This trial comes years after working towards holding Syngenta accountable for contaminating Arkansas’ farmers crops.
-Emerson Scott, LLP’s client, Mr. Kenny Falwell, serves as the bellwether trial plaintiff representing Arkansas farmers who have been affected by Syngenta’s genetically modified corn.
+Emerson Firm, PLLC’s client, Mr. Kenny Falwell, serves as the bellwether trial plaintiff representing Arkansas farmers who have been affected by Syngenta’s genetically modified corn.
 Mr. Falwell is one of a number of bellwether trial plaintiffs representing farmers in multiple trials across the United States.

 There has been a lot of action surrounding the Syngenta class action cases this summer.
 On June 26th, Syngenta was ordered to pay $217.7 million to a group of Kansas farmers after a Kansas jury issued a verdict after less than a day of deliberations that Syngenta caused five years of depressed corn prices.
 Not only does this give the Arkansas Syngenta case momentum, it has caused a series of cascading effects.